tehwave/peterchrjoergensen.dk/README.md

 ## Installation

-1. Enable RewriteEngine in `.htaccess` file.
+1. If HTTPS is not supported, please turn off RewriteEngine in the `.htaccess` file.

 ```
-RewriteEngine On
+RewriteEngine Off
 ```